 Unlike many other therapists, I do make house calls.
 Nowadays, most folks call it "mobile" massage, but I have also heard it referred to as at-home massage, house call massage, in-room massage, on-call massage, on-site massage, and traveling massage.
 Whichever term you use, it just means that I will bring all of my equipment (massage table or chair, oil, music, etc.) to your place.
 That way, you will not have to travel anywhere, wasting gas and spending your valuable time getting all stressed out in traffic.
 You simply relax and enjoy a professional massage in the comfort and privacy of your own home!
 I also offer convenient therapy at your office or place of business, hotel or vacation resort, party or special event, and just about any location you choose . . . as long as it is in Brevard County, Florida.
 I may even be able to provide therapeutic massage in a nursing home, assisted living facility, and convalescent or hospice care.

-An additional travel fee may apply outside of the metropolitan Melbourne area.
+A travel fee will be added to my standard massage rates whenever a client is located outside of the metropolitan Melbourne area.
 The first 10 miles each way are FREE!
-Round-trip distances exceeding 20 miles are subject to a surcharge of $1 per mile beyond that limit.
-Go here to check the distance from my location to where the massage will take place.
-Please note, I do NOT provide services anywhere there is smoking or vaping since they are known health hazards and not conducive for promoting the therapeutic Benefits of Massage.
+Round-trip distances exceeding 20 miles are subject to a surcharge of $1 per mile beyond that limit, which helps to cover my gas and travel time.
+To view the distance from my location, visit Google Maps and enter the street address where the massage will take place.
+A parking fee may also apply if payment is required to park onsite.
+Please note that I do NOT provide services anywhere there is smoking or vaping since they are known health hazards and not conducive for promoting the therapeutic Benefits of Massage.

 So, you offer massage therapy outside?